 And this also isn’t an endless quest to find the “best” consequences for their behavior before they finally get it.
 As you’ll learn, the best consequences are hardly the punishments of typical parenting.
 Rather, they are the real-life results of their choices.

 Simply put: you’ve taught them not to.
-Through years of consistent repetition and habits, you’ve created the expectations and behaviors that have led to your current circumstances.
+Through years of repetition, you’ve created expectations that have led to these circumstances.

 Don’t worry—that’s actually a good thing.
 Because just as you’ve created your current circumstances, so too can you change them for the better.
 And it starts with these simple changes on how to get kids to listen without yelling: